-We are an externally managed, non-diversified closed-end management investment company that has elected to be regulated as a business development company under the 1940 Act and to be treated as a RIC under subchapter M of the Code.
-We commenced operations upon completion of our IPO in May 2011.
+We are an externally managed, non-diversified closed-end management investment company that has elected to be regulated as a business development company under the 1940 Act.
 Our investment objective is to maximize our portfolio's total return, principally by seeking capital gains on our equity and equity-related investments.
-We invest principally in the equity securities of what we believe to be rapidly growing venture-capitalbacked emerging companies.
+We invest principally in the equity securities of what we believe to be rapidly growing venture-capital-backed emerging companies.
 We acquire our investments through direct investments in prospective portfolio companies, secondary marketplaces for private companies and negotiations with selling stockholders.
 We may also invest on an opportunistic basis in select publicly traded equity securities or certain non-U.S. companies that otherwise meet our investment criteria.
-Our investment activities are supervised by our Board of Directors managed by GSV Asset Management, our investment adviser.
-Our administrator, GSV Capital Service Company, provides the administrative services necessary for us to operate.
+Our investment activities are managed by GSV Asset Management.
+GSV Capital Service Company provides the administrative services necessary for us to operate.